Macroeconomics with Household Heterogeneity

 Date: May 13-16, 2024

-Venue: Halle Institute for Economic Research (IWH) – Member of the Leibniz Association, Kleine Maerkerstrasse 8, 06108 Halle (Saale), Germany, conference room (ground floor).
+Venue: Halle Institute for Economic Research (IWH) – Member of the Leibniz Association, conference room (building Leipziger Strasse 100, 3rd floor), 06108 Halle (Saale), Germany.

 Registration: Please register for the course until April 30, 2024 by sending an e-mail to cgde@iwh-halle.de.